Introduction

 - Boxing/heavy bag work - physical + cathartic

-- Rage rooms - destruction without consequences
+- Rage rooms or safe demolition projects - impact without relationship damage

 - Intense cardio - burn the adrenaline before the conversation

-- Scream therapy (car, wilderness, designated space)
+- Private vocal release (car, wilderness, designated space)

 The 10-Minute Rule: When intense anger hits, commit to 10 minutes of physical activity before responding.
 Sprint, do burpees, punch the bag.
 Let your body discharge the intensity, then engage your brain.